GuledMahamoud/mcp-finops-cost-agent/README.md

 > **FinOps as callable, governed tools that an AI assistant can use to explain cloud spend.**

-The AI does not “guess” costs — it calls deterministic tools via MCP and explains the results.
+Rather than AI “guessing” costs — it calls deterministic tools via MCP and explains the results.

 ---